 What About State Taxes?

 In addition to federal taxes payable to the IRS, many state governments tax gambling income as well.
-Unfortunately, states have their own unique formulas and rules for gambling income.
-Some levy no gambling taxes at all.
+Each state has their own unique formulas and rules for gambling income, and some levy no gambling taxes at all.
 Others charge a flat percentage, while still others ramp up the percentage owed depending on how much you won.
-When in doubt, refer to your own state’s policies before gambling.